 India is a common law jurisdiction.
 The civil procedure in India is guided by the Code of Civil Procedure, 1908 ("CPC").
 The objective of the CPC is to consolidate and amend the laws relating to procedure of the Courts of Civil Judicature.
-In 2016, with the passing and introduction of the Commercial Courts Act, 2015 ("CCA 2015"), the CPC was amended to set up specialised commercial courts to hear commercial disputes (as defined under the CCA 2015) of a specified value.
-The objective behind introduction of CCA 2015 was to simplify the manner and approach to be followed in adjudication of commercial disputes, with the emphasis being on speedy and time bound adjudication.
+In 2016, with the passing and introduction of the Commercial Courts Act, 2015 ("CCA 2015"), the CPC was amended to setup specialized commercial courts to hear commercial disputes of a specified value (as defined under the CCA 2015).
+The objective behind introduction of CCA 2015 was to simplify the manner and procedure to be followed in adjudication of commercial disputes, with the emphasis being on speedy and time bound adjudication.